What Happens During an Admissions Assessment?

 Continued Local Support for Alumni

 We always support our alumni and continue to offer information on local resources, including referrals to therapists, doctors, and community groups.
-Newport Beach, California, has advocacy groups, sober living, and peer-led organizations designed to help people in recovery meet basic needs like housing and job placement.
+Newport Beach, California, has advocacy groups and peer-led organizations designed to help people in recovery meet basic needs like housing and job placement.
 We connect alumni with whatever services they might benefit from during aftercare.

 How Are Individualized Treatment Plans for Substance Abuse Created?